 This vehicle is currently in stock at County Motor Works Vauxhall and can be purchased from Bolton Motor Park Abarth, Fiat and Mazda.

-Specification includes Cruise Control, Bluetooth Connectivity, DAB Digital Radio, AppleCarPlay/AndroidAuto, Fingertip Audio Controls, Air Conditioning, Alloy Wheels and more.
-Contact us for full specification and to arrange a test drive.
+Specification SatNav, Bluetooth Connectivity, DAB Digital Radio, AppleCarPlay/AndroidAuto, USB Port, 12V Power Socket, Fingertip Audio Controls, Air Conditioning, Alloy Wheels and more.
+Contact one of our sales team for more information and to arrange a test drive.

 We pride ourselves in only providing cars of the highest of standards - all vehicles are taken through a pre-delivery inspection and are fully HPI checked for your peace of mind.
 We price our vehicles for sale on the basis of age, condition and mileage.
 The vehicles for sale may have previously been used for business or hire purposes and so may have had multiple users.
 Where we hold documents relating to vehicle history, these are available for inspection on request and we are happy to address any specific queries before you view or make an offer to purchase any vehicle.

 You chose Bolton Motor Park Abarth, Fiat and Mazda.Get Directions

 You can buy this car from the following dealers:

 Please quote reference EJ17NWO_10000

 All vehicles can be purchased from your local Motorparks dealer regardless of their physical stock location.